aruchowdhury/yourLocal/backend/API_DOCS.md

 ### GET `/menu-items`

-Brought all menu-item data to the application to show all menu-items.
+Brought all menu-item data to the application to show all menu items.

 ### GET `/menu-items/:id`

-This has used to a get single menu-item data using menu-item ID.
+This has been used to get single menu-item data using menu-item ID.

 ### GET `/menu-items/:restaurantId`

-This has used to a get all menu-item data using restaurant ID of which this menu-item belong.
+This has been used to get all menu-item data using the restaurant ID to which this menu item belongs.

 ### POST `/menu-items`

-This endpoint has used by restaurant-owner user to add a new menu-item to the database.
+This endpoint has used by a restaurant-owner user to add a new menu item to the database.

 ### PATCH `/menu-items/update/:id`

-This endpoint has used by restaurant-owner user to update a menu-item information using menu-item ID from the database.
+This endpoint has used by a restaurant-owner user to update a piece of menu-item information using menu-item ID from the database.

 ### DELETE `/menu-items/delete/:id`

-This endpoint has used by restaurant-owner user to delete a menu-item information using menu-item ID from the database.
+This endpoint has used by a restaurant-owner user to delete a piece of menu-item information using menu-item ID from the database.

 ---

 ## Orders Endpoints

-These endpoints control all oreder specific data.
+These endpoints control all order-specific data.

 1. Used to send order data to mongoDB database.
 2. Used to receive and display order data to the specific part of the application.

 This data can be found in `clusterO`>`yourLOCAL`>`orders` of mongoDB database.
-And a order data should have this strucure.
+And order data should have this structure.

 ```json
 [